themarshallproject/klaxon/README.md

 You must be logged into your Heroku account, and it will take you to a page to configure your new app in Heroku’s dashboard.
 First, give your app a name in the first box.
 While this is technically optional, this will also double as the URL for your Klaxon instance, so think carefully about it for a moment.
 Try maybe an abbreviation for your newsroom with a hyphen and the word klaxon, like “wp-klaxon” or “sl-klaxon”.
 This will become a URL as https://sl-klaxon.herokuapp.com/

 Scroll down to the “* Admin_emails” field, add a comma-separated list of email addresses for your newsroom’s Klaxon administrators.
-These administrators will be able to create accounts for any user in your organization, as well as configure various Klaxons and integrations with services like Slack and Discord.
+These administrators will be able to create accounts for any user in your organization, as well as configure various Klaxons and integrations with services like Slack and Microsoft Teams.

 Click the big purple “Deploy for Free” button.
 If you haven’t given Heroku your credit card yet, it will ask you for your information now.
 As long as you’re on the free settings, it won’t charge you, but Heroku wants to be prepared in case you change tiers.
 After that, give Heroku a few minutes for the app to build.